ivotron/ivotron.github.io/_posts/2013-04-07-the-ff-stack.md

-As mentioned before, the stack provides *non-POSIX, object-based, transactional and asynchronous active-storage*, meaning that POSIX is supplanted by new object interfaces that reach up to the HDF5 layer (Application I/O in the stack diagram); transactional semantics are present all the everywhere, from HDF down to the VOSD layer (Storage layer); clients don't need to wait for any blocking operation; and analysis can be shipped and executed on I/O or DAOS nodes.
+As mentioned before, the stack provides *non-POSIX, object-based, transactional and asynchronous active-storage*, meaning that POSIX is supplanted by new object interfaces that reach up to the HDF5 layer (Application I/O in the stack diagram); transactional semantics are present, from HDF down to the VOSD layer (Storage layer); clients don't need to wait for any blocking operation; and analysis can be shipped and executed on I/O or DAOS nodes.

 In the following, I give a high-level description of each of layer.